New Mexico mountain village braces for more rain following deadly flash flooding

-A man, a 4-year-old girl and a 7-year-old boy were swept away from an RV park along the Rio Ruidoso as floodwaters raged through the area Tuesday afternoon.
+A man, a 4-year-old girl and a 7-year-old boy were swept away from an RV park along the Rio Ruidoso as floodwaters raged through the area Tuesday.
 The bodies were found downstream from the park at a distance between 1/4 of a mile and 2 miles (3 kilometers).

 The two children were related, but authorities were not releasing their names.
 They had yet to identify the man who was killed.